Particular/ServiceControl/docs/deployment.md

 - Application & persistence files
 - All transport assemblies (not just the selected one)
+- All files from `InstanceShared.zip` that are common to all 3 application instances
 - RavenDB server files (ServiceControl and Audit only)

 A configuration file generated based on: